SumoLogic/sumologic-content/Salesforce/README.md

 **AWS Lambda**

 * Go to AWS Lambda “Layers” and create a new layer.
-Select “upload a .zip file” that contains the `requests` Python library (need to add how to do this).
+Select “upload a .zip file” and upload the `lambda_layer.zip` file in this directory.
 Select Python 3.8 for the runtime.
 * Create a new Lambda function with name “sumo_sfdc_upload” with runtime Python 3.8.
 Create a new execution role with basic lambda permissions.
 Copy-paste the code here for the function code.
 Add the layer to the function that was just created.
 * Create the following environment variables.
   * accessToken